waywardphilosopher/parami/content/docs/knowing.md

 We don't navigate well by *overcoming* doubt, or by *perfecting* knowledge, but by *fully recognising* the slipperiness of knowledge...

-We'll explore the final passages in the next session (along with the famou butterfly dream!)
+We'll explore the final passages in the next session (along with the famous butterfly dream!)

 #### Reading 6 (session 10):  The Butterfly Dream